-The tree is very clearly divided in two parts: on one side, we have historical texts (Tacitus, Livy, Curtius, Sallust, Suetonius, Cornelius Nepos, Origins) and scientific ones (Natural History, On Agriculture, On the Nature of Things), on the other side, philosophical, rhetorical and epistolary, with the addition of Natural Questions VII.
-Caesar, Cornelius Nepos and Virgil, even if closer to other historical and scientific texts, form an isolated unit.
-Being so sharp, the division is surely meaningful and can hint to two different kinds of considerations: first of all, the approach displayed by Seneca in the text (argumentation, debating hypotheses) influences the language of the book in a stronger way than its subject, assimilating it not only to other works by Seneca, but also to philosophical texts written by other authors.
-This underlines the importance of considering first of all the intent of the author when analyzing its works, since many linguistic features may be simply explained by the proximity to a literary genre which is not exactly the one suggested by the contents of a work.
-Applying this reasoning to Pliny’s works reconfirms the point that Pliny’s language cannot be considered as purely technical, since, as we have seen, the intents of Pliny’s encyclopaedia go beyond the intents of a focused technical text.
-We are brought to the second point, which implies the re-consideration of Pliny’s title Natural History.
-We have already mentioned the complexity behind the term Historia, but an interesting point of view is the analysis carried out by P. Jal, who underlines how the title might hint at a new conception of history:
+The tree is very clearly divided in two parts: on one side, we have historical texts (Tacitus, Livy, Curtius, Sallust, Suetonius, Cornelius Nepos Origins) and scientific ones (Natural History, On Agriculture, On the Nature of Things), on the other side, philosophical, rhetorical, and epistolary texts, with the addition of Natural Questions VII.
+Caesar, Cornelius Nepos, and Virgil, even if closer to other historical and scientific texts, form an isolated unit.
+Such a sharp division hints at two different considerations.

+First, the approaches used by Seneca (argumentation, debate, hypotheses) influence the language of the book in a stronger way than its subject matter, aligning it, not only to other works by Seneca, but also to philosophical texts written by other authors.
+This underlines the importance of considering authorial intent when analyzing a work, since many linguistic features may be explained simply by the proximity to a literary genre that is not necessarily suggested by the contents of that work.
+Applying this reasoning to Pliny’s works reconfirms the point that Pliny’s language cannot be considered as purely technical, since, as we have seen, the intent of Pliny’s encyclopaedia goes beyond the intent of a focused technical text.

+The second point implies the re-consideration of Pliny’s title Natural History.
+We have already mentioned the complexity behind the term Historia, but an interesting analysis carried out by P. Jal underlines how the title might hint at a new conception of history:

 [...] écrire une histoire nouvelle, plus pratique, embrassant l’ensemble des activités humaines et voulant faire connaître le plus grand nombre des aspects et des manifestations de la nature dans laquelle nous vivons.

-We have seen that the linguistics features that we have analyzed are often explained by the necessity of conveying as much information as possible drawn from a wide range of sources; to provide the reader with non-hierarchical data, leaving them to the users’ interpretation; to link ‘remote material’ to the readers’ present reality.
-These concerns were partly shared by historians; on the contrary both philosophers and rhetors are interested in driving the reader through a precise reasoning or process of convincement, which brings to a selection of material and a strict organization of the speech.
-This AFC (Figure 7), indeed, shows that the elements which mainly characterizes the opposition along the principal axe are those mentioned before: for historical texts and the Natural Questions substantives (which have an important weight in determining the first axe, 30%), adjectives, adverbs, coordinative particles; for philosophical and rhetorical texts verbs and all the elements providing an interaction with the reader (interrogative particles, interjections etc.)
+We have seen that the linguistic features that we have analyzed are often explained by the necessity to convey as much information as possible drawn from a wide range of sources; to provide the reader with non-hierarchical data, leaving them to the users’ interpretation; to link ‘remote material’ to the readers’ present reality.
+These concerns were partly shared by historians; on the contrary, both philosophers and rhetoricians are interested in convincing the audience through a precise process of reasoning, which brings strict organization to the speech or selection of material.
+This AFC (Figure 7), indeed, shows that the elements which characterize the oppositions along the principal axis are those mentioned before: for historical texts and the Natural Questions, substantives (which have an important weight in determining the first axis, 30%), adjectives, adverbs, coordinating particles; for philosophical and rhetorical texts, verbs and all the elements providing an interaction with the reader (interrogative particles, interjections, etc.)

 [[Figure 7 shall be inserted here]]